pknielski/pknielski.github.io/_posts/2020-1-12-countryribs.md

 ![brownedveg](/assets/images/brownedveg.jpg)

 Now get that tablespoon of tomato paste and put it in the pot.
 Stir it around while it cooks a bit.
 This will get rid of the raw tomato flavor that might be a bit sharp in your dish.
 The recipe says around three minutes, but use your judgment.
-It will start to smell a bit different (but don’t burn it!).
+It will start to smell a bit different (watch that it doesn't burn).

 Add the quarter cup of apple cider vinegar and stir.
 You should see the brown bits on the bottom lift up; this is called deglazing the pan.
+It doesn't always have to be apple cider vinegar; you can deglaze with wine or lemon juice or anything acidic.

 Put your ribs back in the pot